zakcroft/zakcroft.github.io/posts/advanced-retrieval-augmented-generation-techniques.md

 ### Querying

 There are many ways to enhance this part of the process.
-Methods like and query construction, query expansion and query transformations can each can play a part in enhancing the search process.
+Methods like query construction, query expansion and query transformations can each can play a part in enhancing the search process.

 **Query Construction:**
 Transforms NLP queries to data source formats.
 It changes questions into vector formats for unstructured data or reformats queries for structured data sources